TheRolfFR/firestorm-db/README.md

 ## Search options

-There are more options available than the firestore `where` command, allowing you to get better and faster search results.
+There are more options available than the Firestore `where` command, allowing you to get better and faster search results.

 The search method can take one or more options to filter entries in a collection.
 A search option takes a `field` with a `criteria` and compares it to a `value`.
 You can also use the boolean `ignoreCase` option for string values.
 Available criteria depends on the field type.